Call us now or use the form below.

-If you've been charged with driving under the influence (DUI), don't talk to the police first.
+If you've been charged with driving under the influence (DUI), or felony hit and run, DUI causing injury, or reckless driving, don't talk to the police first.
 Talk to us.
 We speak English, Russian, Armenian, Spanish, Farsi, and Hebrew.

 Drunk Driving/DUI - An Overview

 The crime of drunk driving is also known as "driving under the influence," or DUI, and "driving while intoxicated," or DWI.

 In some states, the crime may be known as "operating while intoxicated, or OWI, or "operating under the influence," or OUI.